PaddlePaddle/PaddleClas/deploy/paddleserving/recognition/README.md

 <a name="model-conversion"></a>
 ## Model conversion
 When using PaddleServing for service deployment, you need to convert the saved inference model into a serving model that is easy to deploy.
+The following assumes that the current working directory is the PaddleClas root directory

 Firstly, download the inference model of ResNet50_vd
 ```